davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 With the advancement of robotics, we stand at the brink of a new era of technology, one that promises to completely revolutionize the way we live.
 The future of robotics is an exciting one, and it will be fascinating to see what the next few decades have in store.

 ---
-grand_parent: Book
+grand_parent: Basic Robotics
-parent: Introduction
+parent: INTRODUCTION
-title: Robotics
+title: Teaching robotics
 nav_order: 4
 ---